hjr3/hjr3.github.io/_posts/2016-05-16-creating-a-basic-webservice-in-rust.md

 Compiling demo v0.1.0 (file:///Users/herman/projects/demo)
 ```

 Now we need to add the [nickel](https://crates.io/crates/nickel) web framework so we can accept HTTP requests and deliver responses.
 We can be a little less conservative than crates.io when specifying my dependencies.
 None of these crates are 1.0 yet, but they are being developed and maintained.
 We do not want to wildcard (`"*"`) the entire version number for each dependency as that will leave our webservice suscepitble to backwards compatibility breaks in the future.
-Leaving the _patch version_ a wildcard will allow us to update the libraries when they have bug fixes in the future without risking a major backwards compatibility break.
+Leaving the _patch version_ a wildcard will allow us to update the libraries when they have bug fixes in the future without risking a major backwards compatibility break. **Edit: As was explained to me, cargo will update to the latest compatible version (in accordance with SemVer) by default.
+So `0.8.1`, `0.8.*` and `^0.8.1` all mean the same thing.
+The standard convention is to specify the version shown to you on crates.io.
+I have updated the below `Cargo.toml` example.**

 ```
 $ cat Cargo.toml